swr127/beauty_finder/README.md

 ## PostMVP

-- Add advanced CSS features to the news articles based on user interaction (i.e. zoom in on image when the user hovers over it)
+- Filter out null data
-- Use local storage to save user search history
+- Add advanced CSS features to the news articles based on user interaction (i.e. scroll functionality, zoom in on image when the user hovers over it)

 ## Code Snippet